MonashMath/SCI1022/Git.md

         modified:   README.md
 ```

 that is, there are actually two different of sets of changes into `README.md` with respect to the last commit.
-On the one hand, we have the changes that have been already staged (recall that we put "example" in bold face, and that we stagged that change), and the ones that are not staged (recall that we have added a new line to the file and that we did not staged it).
+On the one hand, we have the changes that have been already staged (recall that we put "example" in bold face, and that we staged that change), and the ones that are not staged (recall that we have added a new line to the file and that we did not staged it).

 ----
 > *__Exercise 3:__*